-The shopkeeper explains that some of his best toys have gone missing.
+In this remote learning activity, the shopkeeper explains that some of his best toys have gone missing.
 The errand boy has mistakenly delivered them to his friends.
-They will list and describe the toys for the children, showing them the parts of The Town where he thinks they may have gone missing.
+They will list and describe the toys for the children, showing them the parts of The 1900s Town where he thinks they may have gone missing.
 This includes the bank, the garage, the Co-op, the 1900s Town street itself and outside the dentist’s and the music teacher’s.

 Each toy will have a link to the area where it is hidden – through a character that would have been in that space 100 years ago.
 The characters’ names will give the children a clue as where they could visit to find a toy.

 During this remote learning activity, the children will learn: